ISAITB/docs-itb-ta/source/manageSystems/index.rst

   :align: center
   :scale: 50%

-Configured properties can be simple texts, secret values (e.g. passwords) or files for which, if supplied by your community administrator, you will also see a help tooltip to understand their meaning.
+Configured properties can be simple texts, secret values (e.g. passwords) or files for which, if supplied by you, you will also see a help tooltip to understand their meaning.
 Such properties can be managed as follows:

 * For texts the current value is presented in an editable text field.
 * For files the **Upload** button is used to select a new file, whereas if one is already set you can download it